-Flying Green, a new and sustainable airline based in Paris Orly, aims startup in 2023
+Flying Green, a new and sustainable airline based in Paris Orly, aims to startup in 2023

 Arrive relaxed and refreshed with the exceptional comfort of Airspace, previously only available on long-haul aircraft.

-True long-haul comfort in the widest single-aisle cabin includes flexible seats – including larger Business seats and Economy seats – as well as new ergonomic side walls and extra large Airspace XL containers.
+True long-haul comfort in the widest single-aisle cabin includes flexible seats – including larger Business seats and Economy seats – as well as new ergonomic sidewalls and extra-large Airspace XL containers.
 These can store 60% more luggage, so your belongings can always be near your seat.

-And when you’re not dreaming, look outside and see more – we’ve fully integrated the shades to maximize visibility and allow in more natural light.
+And when you’re not dreaming, look outside and see more – we’ve fully integrated the shades to maximise visibility and allow in more natural light.

 Provide the latest technology and seamless connectivity on board.